mlpack/mlpack/README.md

        for ensmallen
     USE_OPENMP=(ON/OFF): whether or not to use OpenMP if available

-Other tools can also be used to configure CMake, but those are not documented here.
+Other tools can be used to configure CMake, but those are not documented here.
 See [this section of the build guide](http://www.mlpack.org/docs/mlpack-git/doxygen/build.html#build_config) for more details, including a full list of options, and their default values.